Top of the page

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Current as of: March 28, 2022

-Medical Review:Michael P. Pignone, MD, MPH, FACP - Internal Medicine & Karin M. Lindholm DO - Neurology
+Medical Review:Michael P. Pignone MD, MPH, FACP - Internal Medicine & Karin M. Lindholm DO - Neurology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.